openstack/openstack-manuals/doc/config-reference/source/tables/nova-hyperv.rst

        **os:vram**.
 Guest VM VRAM amount.
 Only available on Windows / Hyper-V Server 2016.
 Acceptable values::

         64, 128, 256, 512, 1024

+   * - ``enable_instance_metrics_collection`` = ``False``

+     - (Boolean) Enable instance metrics collection

+       Enables metrics collections for an instance by using Hyper-V's metric APIs.
+Collected data can by retrieved by other apps and services, e.g.: Ceilometer.

-   * - ``instances_path_share`` =
+   * - ``wait_soft_reboot_seconds`` = ``60``
-     - (String) Instances path share

-       The name of a Windows share mapped to the "instances_path" dir and used by the resize feature to copy files to the target host.
-If left blank, an administrative share (hidden network share) will be used, looking for the same "instances_path" used locally.
+     - (Integer) Wait soft reboot seconds

+       Number of seconds to wait for instance to shut down after soft reboot request is made.
+We fall back to hard reboot if instance does not shutdown within this window.

        Possible values:

-       * "": An administrative share will be used (Default).

-       * Name of a Windows share.

-       Related options:

-       * "instances_path": The directory which will be used if this option here is left blank.
+       * Time in seconds (Default: 60).

+   * - ``power_state_check_timeframe`` = ``60``

+     - (Integer) Power state check timeframe

+       The timeframe to be checked for instance power state changes.
+This option is used to fetch the state of the instance from Hyper-V through the WMI interface, within the specified timeframe.

+       Possible values:

+       * Timeframe in seconds (Default: 60).

+   * - ``dynamic_memory_ratio`` = ``1.0``

+     - (Floating point) Dynamic memory ratio

+       Enables dynamic memory allocation (ballooning) when set to a value greater than 1.
+The value expresses the ratio between the total RAM assigned to an instance and its startup RAM amount.
+For example a ratio of 2.0 for an instance with 1024MB of RAM implies 512MB of RAM allocated at startup.

+       Possible values:

+       * 1.0: Disables dynamic memory allocation (Default).

+       * Float values greater than 1.0: Enables allocation of total implied RAM divided by this value for startup.

+   * - ``iscsi_initiator_list`` =

+     - (List) List of iSCSI initiators that will be used for estabilishing iSCSI sessions.

+       If none are specified, the Microsoft iSCSI initiator service will choose the initiator.

    * - ``limit_cpu_features`` = ``False``

      - (Boolean) Limit CPU features

        This flag is needed to support live migration to hosts with different CPU features and checked during instance creation in order to limit the CPU features used by the instance.

+   * - ``config_drive_inject_password`` = ``False``

+     - (Boolean) Configuration drive inject password

+       Enables setting the admin password in the configuration drive image.

+       Related options:

+       * This option is meaningful when used with other options that enable configuration drive usage with Hyper-V, such as force_config_drive.

+       * Currently, the only accepted config_drive_format is 'iso9660'.

    * - ``mounted_disk_query_retry_count`` = ``10``

      - (Integer) Mounted disk query retry count

-       The number of times to retry checking for a disk mounted via iSCSI.
-During long stress runs the WMI query that is looking for the iSCSI device number can incorrectly return no data.
-If the query is retried the appropriate data can then be obtained.
+       The number of times to retry checking for a mounted disk.
 The query runs until the device can be found or the retry count is reached.

        Possible values: